 Today, 21 February, marks 101 years since the sinking of the SS Mendi and is also South Africa’s Armed Forces Day.
 The sinking was one of the worst maritime disasters in British waters, and among the darkest moments of South Africa’s war.
 The number of lives lost was second only to the casualties suffered by the South African Brigade at Delville Wood during the Battle of the Somme in 1916.Read More

 New Zealand’s Minister of Defence visited the CWGC’s Buttes New British Cemetery yesterday to honour the country’s soldiers lost 100 years ago, as part of a First World War battlefields tour in Belgium.Read More

 Today, 15 February, marks 100 years since pilot and dance superstar Vernon William Blythe Castle died in a plane crash in Texas.
 Commemorated by the Commission in New York, Vernon was a distinguished pilot who flew hundreds of combat missions.
 Here is more about the man remembered as one of America’s first celebrity dancers.Read More

 Tomorrow marks the 60th anniversary of the unveiling of the CWGC Rangoon Memorial in Myanmar by General Sir Francis Festing, Commander in Chief of Far East Land Forces, on 9 February 1958.Read More

-To mark the centenary of the CWGC’s foundation by Royal Charter in 1917, a ground-breaking exhibition is being staged at CWGC Brookwood Military Cemetery near Woking, Surrey.
+To mark the centenary of the CWGC’s foundation by Royal Charter in 1917, a ground-breaking exhibition was staged at CWGC Brookwood Military Cemetery near Woking, Surrey.